cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

     }
   }

-If there is only one MapReduce job to be run as a part of a WorkFlow, use the ``onlyWith()`` method after ``setDescription()`` when building the Workflow::
+If there is only one MapReduce to be run as a part of a WorkFlow, use the ``onlyWith()`` method after ``setDescription()`` when building the Workflow::